michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0147.md

 - n: something immaterial that interferes with or delays action or progress
 - adj: tending to deter
 ### Family
-deterrent: deterrence, deterrently, deterrents+;deter: determent, deterred, deterrent, deterring, deters;determent: determents;deterred: undeterred
+- deterrent: deterrence, deterrently, deterrents+
+- deter: determent, deterred, deterrent, deterring, deters
+- determent: determents
+- deterred: undeterred
 ### Examples
 - “If they’re guilty, they should be penalized in a deterrent fashion,” he said.
 - Opinions differ on whether the dolls are an effective deterrent to teen pregnancy, however.